Getting A Loan Without Your Parents

 Gone are the days of the weekly allowance, borrowing the minivan from Dad (while wishing he would buy something other than a minivan), and simply reaching into a fully-stocked refrigerator for a snack.
 Yes, you are a full-fledged adult now who must earn their own paycheck, fill their own fridge, and find their own form of transportation.
 And it feels good.
 There’s just one hitch.
 Getting your own form of transportation costs more money than you have saved.
 You need your very own loan.
 And you need to get it without your parents.

-Taking out your first loan can be a scary thought, but don’t fret.
+getting a loan Taking out your first loan can be a scary thought, but don’t fret.
 By doing a little research and preparing yourself in advance, you can dramatically increase your odds of securing the funds you need without a co-signer.
 So take a deep breath and read on.
 You are about to begin your journey towards financial independence.
 Yay, you!

 Improve Your Loan Worthiness